Atheist Foundation of Australia

 • To encourage and to provide a means of expression for informed free-thought on philosophical and social issues.

-• To safeguard the rights of all non-religious people.
+• To advocate for and safeguard the rights of all non-religious people.

 • To serve as a focal point for the community of non-religious people.